reverse-squared/robotic-scout-magic/docs/fields/boolean.md

 | falseValue? |  String | The label of the false button.
 (Default: "False") |

 ## Usage
-An example form with a boolean component.
+An example form with a boolean field.
 ```json
 // forms/example.json